airbytehq/airbyte/.github/pull_request_template.md

 2. `y.python`

 ## 🚨 User Impact 🚨
 Are there any breaking changes?
-If yes, please make sure to include it here and in any changelogs with the 🚨🚨 emoji What is the end result perceived by the user?
+What is the end result perceived by the user?
+If yes, please merge this PR with the 🚨🚨 emoji so changelog authors can further highlight this if needed.

 ## Pre-merge Checklist
 Expand the relevant checklist and delete the others.